 Two additional kinds of writing, here called secondary addenda, have occasionally been applied later.

-These particular secondary addenda were for different, and quite independent, reasons.
+These particular secondary addenda were applied for different, quite independent, reasons.

 Copies distributed during certain periods may have one, or the other, or both.

 All early copies (and certain late ones) have neither.